 Trial for murder of Scandinavian hikers to open in Morocco

-RABAT: Two dozen suspects are set to go on trial in Morocco on Thursday (May 2) for offences linked to the gruesome murder of two young Scandinavian hikers late last year that shocked the North African country.
+RABAT: Two dozen suspects are set to go on trial in Morocco on Thursday (May 2) over the gruesome murder of two young Scandinavian hikers late last year that shocked the North African country.

 Danish student Louisa Vesterager Jespersen, 24, and 28-year-old Norwegian Maren Ueland had their throats slit before they were beheaded in December at an isolated site in the High Atlas mountains.

-Three main defendants accused of direct involvement in the murders and who allegedly pledged allegiance to the Islamic State jihadist group could theoretically face the death penalty.
+Three main defendants accused of direct involvement in the murders, who allegedly pledged allegiance to the Islamic State jihadist group, could face the death penalty.

 A total of 24 defendants are due to appear before a criminal court in Sale to answer charges including promoting terrorism, forming a terrorist cell and premeditated murder.

-A Spanish-Swiss convert to Islam is among the suspects who are due to face justice in the city near Rabat.
+A Spanish-Swiss convert to Islam is among the suspects due to face justice in the city near Rabat, with his lawyer saying he will demand a postponement to "better prepare the defence".

-Nature lovers, the two friends shared an apartment and went to Norway's Bo University where they were studying to be guides.
+Nature lovers, the two friends Jespersen and Ueland shared an apartment and went to Norway's Bo University where they were studying to be guides.

 They had travelled together to Morocco for their Christmas holidays.

-Their lives were cut short in the foothills of Toubkal, the highest summit in North Africa, around 80km from the city of Marrakesh, a tourist magnet.
+Their lives were cut short in the foothills of Toubkal, the highest summit in North Africa, some 80 kilometres (50 miles) from the city of Marrakesh, a tourist magnet.

 'ENEMIES OF ALLAH'